gravitational/teleport/docs/admin-guide.md

 As [explained above](#nomenclature), a Teleport Cluster has a name and is managed by a `teleport` daemon with "auth service" enabled.

-Let's assume we need to place some servers behind a firewall, and we only want Teleport user "john" to have access to them.
+Let's assume we need to place some servers behind a firewall and we only want Teleport user "john" to have access to them.
 Assume we already have our primary Teleport cluster and our users set up.
-Say, this cluster is called "main".
+Say this cluster is called "main".

 Now, to add behind-the-firewall machines and restrict access only to "john", we will have to do the following: